viesturz/ClickChanger/README.md

 ## How is this different?

 ClickChanger is a yet another vertically attached design, but building on previous experiences, but here are some design directions it focuses on:
-* A hotend based nozzle probe, like Revo PZ, not requiring smooth vertical movement
+* A hotend based nozzle probe, like Revo PZ, not requiring the smooth vertical movement by the docking mechanism
-* Rigid connection between the Y rail and hotend's heatsink, minimizing thermal expansion differences between toolheads.
+* Rigid connection between the Y rail and hotend's heatsink, minimizing thermal expansion differences between toolheads
-* A Shared part cooling fan integrated in the shuttle, connected via Pogo pins.
+* A Shared part cooling fan integrated in the shuttle, connected via Pogo pins
 * A "naked" toolhead, allowing for better cooling and overall less weight.

 And keeping the features from other designs: